bjohnnyd/fs-tool/content/input/binding_predictions.md

 There are two ways to run NetMHCpan, either as a standalone command line tool or by accessing it over the server.

-Both versions are available at:
+The two versions of netMHCpan supported are available at:

 - version 4.0: [https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.0][netMHCpan4-link]
 - version 4.1: [https://services.healthtech.dtu.dk/service.php?NetMHCpan-4.1][netMHCpan4.1-link]